Cissy Patterson: Business dealings and social life

-Along with her brother at the New York Daily News and her cousin at the Chicago Tribune, Patterson was an unyielding conservative.
-She was an ardent isolationist and opponent of the administration of Franklin D. Roosevelt.
-In 1942, after the Battle of Midway, the Times-Herald ran a Tribune story that revealed American intelligence was reading the Japanese naval code.
-Roosevelt, furious, had the Tribune and the Times-Herald indicted for espionage but backed down because of the publicity, charges he was persecuting his enemies, and the likelihood of an acquittal (since the Navy's own censors had twice cleared the story before it was published).
+In 1942, after the Battle of Midway, the Times-Herald ran a Tribune story that the U.S. had advance knowledge about the movements of the Japanese attack force.
+The story did not report that the U.S. had broken the Japanese naval code, but that was a natural conclusion the enemy could make from the content.
+Roosevelt, furious, had the Tribune and the Times-Herald indicted for espionage but backed down because of the publicity, charges he was persecuting his enemies, and the likelihood of an acquittal (since the Navy's censors had twice cleared the story before it was published and the Code of Wartime Practices said nothing about the movement of enemy ships).
+Attorney General Biddle said that the government's humiliation in the case made him feel "like a fool."

-During World War II, she and her brother were accused of being Nazi sympathizers.
+During World War II, she and her brother were accused of being Nazi sympathizers even though both had endorsed the president in the previous three elections.
 Representative Elmer Holland of Pennsylvania said on the floor of the United States House of Representatives that the Pattersons "would welcome the victory of Hitler."

+According to a file from the Federal Bureau of Investigation, she was also involved in a case involving an affair she had with a member of MacArthur’s staff, or perhaps even MacArthur himself, in 1944.

 Family difficulties

 She feuded with her daughter, who publicly "divorced" her in 1945, and with her former son-in-law, Drew Pearson, by whom she had a granddaughter, Ellen Cameron Pearson Arnold (1926–2010).
 An alcoholic for most of her adult life, she died of a heart attack at age 66 at Mount Airy.
-She left the paper to seven of her editors who within the year sold it to her cousin Colonel McCormick.
-He held onto the paper for five years, and although for several years he seemed close to returning it to profitability, it eventually proved too great a financial drain.
-After quietly sounding out several other publishers, McCormick opted to sell the paper to the rival Post, which promptly closed it.
+She left the paper to seven of her editors, who sold it to her cousin Colonel McCormick within the year.
+He held onto the paper for five years, and although he seemed close to returning it to profitability for several years, it eventually proved too significant a financial drain.
+After sounding out several other publishers quietly, McCormick opted to sell the paper to the rival Post, which promptly closed it.

-As Countess Gizycki, Patterson was a frequent visitor to her ranch in Jackson Hole, Wyoming, in the 1920s where Donald Hough records an unexpected aspect of her personality: the ability to speak effectively to horses in language worthy of a native cowboy.
+As Countess Gizycki, Patterson was a frequent visitor to her ranch in Jackson Hole, Wyoming, in the 1920s, where Donald Hough records an unexpected aspect of her personality: the ability to speak effectively to horses in language worthy of a native cowboy.
 The Flat Creek Ranch is now on the National Register of Historic Places.